 I think when someone criticised me for listening to rap music, I guess there’s a deeper meaning than being a swag itself!
-It’s another way to relate with people, part of storytelling.
-I think at some point when I decided to learn about journalism after I graduate, I hope I could help someone in the future through the media channel.
+It’s another way to relate with people, part of story telling, and its a poet really.
+I think at some point when I decided myself to learn about journalism after I graduate, I hope I could help someone in the future through the media channel.